paddi0010/Todo-Desktop-App/README.md

 # Introduction

 This is a simple Todo desktop app for Windows and was built with Electron.
 I'm planning a new design in the future, but I think this simple design is sufficient for now.
+I keep adding new Functions.

 # How to use it